Particular/docs.particular.net/servicecontrol/servicecontrol-instances/distributed-instances.md

 ---
 title: Multiple ServiceControl Instances
-reviewed: 2018-02-20
+reviewed: 2018-03-01
 component: ServiceControl
 ---

-NOTE: A multi-instance ServiceControl installation might be more complex to maintain.
-Before splitting ServiceControl it is recommended to follow the capacity planning guides described in the [ServiceControl Capacity Planning](/servicecontrol/capacity-and-planning.md) documentation.
+NOTE: A multi-instance ServiceControl installation can be complex to maintain.
+Before splitting ServiceControl, it is recommended to follow the capacity planning guides described in the [ServiceControl Capacity Planning](/servicecontrol/capacity-and-planning.md) documentation.

-Operating ServiceControl at scale with many endpoints producing many thousands of audit messages per second can lead to bottlenecks and congestions when a single Service Control instance is used.
-ServiceControl can be operated in a "multi-instance mode" which allows to overcome the bottlenecks of a single ServiceControl instance.
+Operating ServiceControl at scale with many endpoints producing many thousands of audit messages per second can lead to bottlenecks and congestion when a single ServiceControl instance is used.
+ServiceControl can operate in "multi-instance mode" which overcomes the bottlenecks of a single ServiceControl instance.

 Running multiple instances of ServiceControl is supported to reduce the load of a ServiceControl instance by either running multiple instances of ServiceControl on the same audit queue (competing consumer) or by splitting the audit queue into multiple audit queues.
-In a message based system the audit queue, in contrast to the error queue for recoverability purposes, is the queue with the most load since all consumed messages are forwarded to the audit queue.
-ServiceControl ingests the messages available in the audit queue and aggregates them for querying and analysis purposes within [ServiceInsight](/serviceinsight/).
+In a message-based system, the audit queue, in contrast to the error queue for recoverability purposes, is the queue with the most load since all consumed messages are forwarded to the audit queue.
+ServiceControl ingests the messages available in the audit queue and aggregates them for querying and analysis within [ServiceInsight](/serviceinsight/).

-Aggregating the data for querying and analysis takes considerable computation, memory, disk IO, as well as queuing system resources.
+Aggregating the data for querying and analysis takes considerable computation resources, memory, disk IO, as well as queuing system resources.
 Under high load a single instance might not be able to keep up with indexing the data and the incoming audited queue length might start to increase.
-If the load only spikes occasionally, this might not be a problem since ServiceControl will eventually catch up processing the incoming audit messages.
-If the load is continuous high however, it might make sense to deploy multiple instances of ServiceControl in a manner that enables competing consumers on the same incoming audit queue, or splits the single audit queue into multiple audit queues (Or a combination of both).
+If the load only spikes occasionally, this may not be a problem since ServiceControl will eventually catch up processing the incoming audit messages.
+If the load is continuously high however, multiple instances of ServiceControl can be deployed in a manner that enables competing consumers on the same incoming audit queue, or splits the single audit queue into multiple audit queues, or a combination of both.

+### Overview of setup

-The following high-level actions need to be taken:
+The following is a high-level look at the steps needed to set up multiple instances of ServiceControl:

-- A ServiceControl master instance needs to be installed and configured to route API queries to its slave instances
+- Install a ServiceControl master instance and configure it to route API queries to its slave instances
-- One or more ServiceControl slave instances need to be installed
+- Install one or more ServiceControl slave instances
-- If the audit queue was split then the production endpoints need to route audited messages to different [audit queues](/nservicebus/operations/auditing.md) which will be consumed by different instances of ServiceControl (either master instances or slave instances)
+- If the audit queue was split, the production endpoints must route audited messages to different [audit queues](/nservicebus/operations/auditing.md) which will be consumed by different instances of ServiceControl (either master instances or slave instances)

-WARNING: Recoverability or error queue handling cannot be scaled out to multiple ServiceControl instances yet.
+WARNING: At this time, recoverability or error queue handling cannot be scaled out to multiple ServiceControl instances.
 Thus all endpoints still need to route error messages to a centralized [error queue](/nservicebus/recoverability/configure-error-handling.md).

 ### Multi-instance installation with competing consumers